London – Hammersmith

 Conservative management of oliguric ARF

 Graham Bull came to Hammersmith from South Africa in 1947, taking over the renal service in the same year when Bywaters left, and after the initial experience with dialysis (below).
 His name is associated with the protein-free, calorie rich diet that was part of the conservative regimen that he developed with Ken Lowe and Jo Joekes – the ‘Bull diet’ published in 1949.
-This work had a huge influence, but the team had a short life; Bull went to Belfast as professor of Medicine in 1952 (Bull on Wikipedia) when he was succeeded by Malcolm Milne, Lowe to Dundee the same year, and Joekes to St Mary’s soon after.
+This work had a huge influence, but the team had a short life; Bull went to Belfast as professor of Medicine in 1952 (Bull on Wikipedia) when he was succeeded by Malcolm Milne, Lowe went to Dundee the same year, and Joekes to St Mary’s soon after.

 Experiments with dialysis

-Over the following decade conservative approaches were used almost exclusively in the UK, although it seems that dialysis was used very occasionally still at Hammersmith – the only centre in the UK able to perform it after 1948/49.
+Over the following decade conservative approaches were refined used almost exclusively in the UK, although it seems that dialysis was used very occasionally still at Hammersmith – the only centre in the UK able to perform it after 1948/49.
 Interestingly, an article in the 8 April 1950 edition of Picture Post seems to show a different dialysis machine with similarities to Gordon Murray’s machine in Toronto, but presumably made locally.

-In 1956, Ralph Shackman, a urologist seeking to support his planned transplant programme, with Malcolm Milne, purchased and operated a French version of the Kolff-Brigham rotating drum machine (pictured in the video above).
 Milne led the renal service 1952-61 before going to Westminster as Professor of Medicine.
-Milne may have modified his thinking about dialysis when Belding Scribner visited in 1956, but his greater interests were in physiology, rather than managing uraemia.
+Milne, a very highly regarded clinician and researcher, may have modified his thinking about dialysis when Belding Scribner visited in 1956, but his greater interests were in physiology, rather than managing uraemia.
 Nevertheless Shackman and Milne coauthored a paper describing their experience with some enthusiasm in 1958.
-Dialysis remained under the control of urologists until … ?
+Dialysis remained under the control of urologists until [????].

 Transplantation